brentvollebregt/nitratine.net/posts/multi-clipboard/post.md

 Switch clipboard contents using a simple GUI<br />
 Images, text, files and other formats are supported with unlimited amounts of saved clipboards able to be created.<br />
 The idea of this is to easily switch clipboards with a simple click in a GUI.
-It comes with a built in listener for Ctrl + Windows + C
+It comes with a built-in listener for Ctrl + Windows + C

 ![Main GUI](/posts/multi-clipboard/main-gui.png)

 ## What Is This?
 This is my solution to constantly overwriting my clipboard.
 It is a GUI that acts like a hotbar, click on a virtual clipboard to place it on your actual clipboard.
-Some command line support has also been added in the form of setting and clearing clipboards.
+Some command-line support has also been added in the form of setting and clearing clipboards.

 ## A Simple Demo